EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 periodically save" model may not work.
 You might want to consider using a spinnin drive or good SSD and SQLite. for rapidly changing data.

-### Audio is not working on the RasPi

-At least on the version of Raspbian used for testing, SoX will not work unless you set the following environment variables

-    AUDIODEV=hw:0
-    AUDIODRIVER=alsa

-Also,the user that kaithem is running under must be in the audio group, use

-    sudo usermod -a -G audio USERS_NAME

-to fix that.
-The default user had this enables already but if you made a new user you may need to use the command.

 ### How does the polling mechanism manage CPU time and prevent "hogging"?